nbd-wtf/cliche/README.md

 {"id":"x","method":"create-invoice","params":{"msatoshi":164000}}
 ```

+## Casual Usage

+For casual usage you'll want the CLI-style commands format, so you can just type `create-invoice --msatoshi 100000 --description test`, for example, and get a response in your terminal.

+- The STDIN/STDOUT interface works best if you're just running `cliche` in a terminal.
+In that case you can just use that same terminal window to execute commands.
+- The websocket interface works fine too, specially if `cliche` is running as a service or as a subprocess somewhere else, in that case you can use a CLI tool like [`websocat`](https://github.com/vi/websocat), call `websocat ws://127.0.0.1:12000` then start typing commands.

 ## Programmatic Usage

+For programmatic usage you'll want the JSON-RPC format so you can distinguish responses by their JSON-RPC ids.

+- The STDIN/STDOUT interface can be used if a different program (i.e. your Lightning-powered application) actually starts `cliche` as a subprocess, then proceeds to write commands to its STDIN and listen to its STDOUT for responses and event notifications.
+See [go-cliche](https://github.com/fiatjaf/go-cliche) for a library that does that.
+- The websocket interface can be used too if `cliche` is running as a standalone service -- for example, by systemd, or inside a container.
+In that case your application just needs to open a websocket connection to `ws://127.0.0.1` and start sending commands and listening for responses and event notifications.

 This is intended to be started by a different program and methods to be called by sending data over STDIN and responses from STDOUT.
-See [go-cliche](https://github.com/fiatjaf/go-cliche) for a library that does that.

 ## API